rn-snehapriya/Air-Crash-Data-Analysis/README.md

 - Query language used is **Hive**.
 - Data visualization for further analysis was done in **Tableau**.

-Note: The dataset which is downloaded after classification using Naive Bayes is then uploaded into HDFS for further analysis using Hadoop.
+Note: The dataset which is downloaded after classification using Naive Bayes (labelled.csv) is then uploaded into HDFS for further analysis using Hadoop.